 Are you in the state of “I’m in pain, I’m tired and I can’t seem to keep up with my life!
 Where do I begin?!”
 If you’re confused, feel hopeless and have unexplained physical pains here and there you ought to have a plan – or get one asap.

 What CAN’T you do anymore?

-If you got to the end of your life and you were always in pain, depressed and bothered – but THEN noticed there was something you could do about it, what would that be worth?
+If you got to the end of your life and you were always bothered by what bothers you now – but THEN noticed there was something you could do about it, what would that be worth?

-If you noticed five years from now, that there was actually something you COULD do about the issues, what would that be worth?
-(That’s five all too wasted years…)
+If you noticed five years from now that there was actually something you COULD do about the issues, what would that be worth?
+That could be five all too wasted years.